hnlearndev/rslife/README.md

 ## The Builder Pattern Advantage - IMMERSE

-RSLife builder pattern let you IMMERSE yourselves in what truly matter for the core actuarial computation.
+RSLife builder pattern lets you IMMERSE yourselves in what truly matter for the core actuarial computation.

 - **🎯 Intentional**: Only specify parameters that matter for each calculation
 - **🗒️ Manageable**: Avoid clutter from declaring all parameters